This post may contain affiliate links.

 How to make Air Fryer Falafel

-Add the chickpeas to a large bowl and fill the bowl with water.
+Step 1: Add the chickpeas to a large bowl and fill the bowl with water.
 Let the chickpeas soak overnight to soften.
 You’ll notice the chickpeas grow in size after soaking.
 Drain before using in the recipe.

-Use a cookie scoop or your hands to form the falafel mixture into balls or patties.
-Spray the air fryer with cooking spray then spread the falafel in your air fryer basket and cook at 400 degrees for 8-10 minutes.
+Step 4: Use a cookie scoop or your hands to form the falafel mixture into balls or patties and spread in the air fryer basket.

 There are so many different ways to serve Air Fried Falafel!
 Here are a few of my favourite ways to enjoy eating this recipe.

-• In a pita.
-One of the most traditional ways to enjoy falafel is to stuff it into pita bread with your favourite vegetables like tomatoes and cucumbers and sauces like tahini sauce.
+• In a pita– One of the most traditional ways to enjoy falafel is to stuff it into pita bread with your favourite vegetables like tomatoes and cucumbers and sauces like tahini sauce.

 How to store and reheat

-Fridge: store leftover falafel in an airtight container in the fridge for up to 5 days.
+Store leftover falafel in an airtight container in the fridge for up to 5 days.
 Reheat the falafel in the microwave or in the air fryer for 2-3 minutes.

 Falafel FAQ